ppumkin/kstar.sharp/README.md

 ##Disclaimer##

 The protocol has been reverse engineered and the goal of this code is for read only use only.
-For your safety this repository will never implement setting/writting anything back to the inverter.
+I cannot guarantee it will work with all models and I cannot guarantee stability For your safety this repository will never implement setting/writting anything back to the inverter.
 Please use the official kstar app for any maintanence required on your inverter.